Grey Cloud Woman: Marriage to Thomas Anderson

 Grey Cloud Woman married Thomas Gummersall Anderson (born 1778, died 1874), around 1808.
 Anderson was born in Canada.
 In 1800, at twenty, he traveled by birch bark canoe from Montreal to Mackinac Island, in modern-day Michigan.
 He was outfitted as a trader and navigated the Fox River to arrive at Grey Cloud Woman's home village of Prairie du Chien, in present-day Wisconsin, a few weeks later.
 He stayed several days before moving on to his winter post downriver, however he passed through the village approximately twice annually over the ensuing years.
 He began working with the Santee Dakota in 1806 and became acquainted with James Aird, Grey Cloud Woman's father, for whom he worked for a period.

 When Grey Cloud Woman and Thomas Anderson married, she was about 15 years old and he was about 30.
 Her reasons for marrying Anderson are unknown.
 A native English speaker, he did not speak her first language, Dakota, and perhaps spoke little French either.
 Marriages between White fur traders and Dakota women were common in the village and were seen as mutually beneficial.
 Dakota women were generally not forced to marry and such marriages were not necessarily seen as permanent lifetime commitments.
 In a memoir written by Anderson in the late 1800s, he wrote of his marriage: "following the custom of the country, which I had hitherto resisted, I took to live with me a little half-breed."
 Anderson may have been motivated to marry Grey Cloud to forge business connections with both her father, Aird, and her mother's family among his Dakota trading partners.

 Grey Cloud bore a son, Angus Malcolm, around 1809.
 From 1810 to 1814, the young family would visit James Aird at a northerly summer trading post called Patterson's Rapids, near the mouth of the Yellow Medicine river.
 It was here that Grey Cloud Woman gave birth to a daughter, likely in August 1810.
 The baby's English name was Jane and her Dakota name translated as Daybreak Woman.
 Grey Cloud bore one additional child with Anderson, a baby girl named Mary or Marion, who did not survive infancy.

-The couple spent the winter of 1810 together, trading at a location on the St Croix River, before Anderson was reassigned in the spring of 1811 to Pike Island, at the bdote, the confluence of the Mississippi and Minnesota rivers.
+The couple spent the winter of 1810 together, trading at a location on the St Croix River, before Anderson was reassigned in the spring of 1811 to Pike Island.
 The family maintained a trading post there for the following three years.
 Grey Cloud Woman planted a garden, which included corn and potatoes.
 The island was well-suited to access and trade with Dakota villages that lined both rivers and the family socialized with the travelers passing through.
 In summers, they would join Dakota friends in hunting parties.
 Grey Cloud and her children also frequently visited her parents in Prairie du Chien, remaining with them when Anderson was traveling for work.